Setting up a Business in Nigeria

 Incorporation of a Limited Liability company with a share capital of N10m (Ten Million Naira) at the Nigerian Corporate Affairs Commission (CAC).

 All companies intending to operate in Nigeria must be registered with the CAC.
 The minimum share capital which a company must have is N10,000.
 However, for Foreign owned companies, the minimum share capital is N10,000,000 (Ten Million Naira).
 The process to register is fairly straightforward, and normally takes about 2-4 weeks.
+The minimum number of shareholders required to register a company in Nigeria is 1 (one).

 Obtain a Tax Identification Number and register for Value Added Tax at the Federal Inland Revenue Service – TIN and VAT Registration.
-The Nigerian authorities take tax paying as a very serious thing (as it should be), so the first action for every company after incorporation is to obtain a tax identification number.
+The Nigerian authorities take tax paying as a very serious thing (as it should), so the first action for every company after incorporation is to obtain a tax identification number.
 This number is what the company will use when paying for corporate tax and all other taxes, also important is registering for VAT, companies are agents of the tax authorities when collecting VAT on goods and services, and as such, registering for VAT is important.
 Also, companies are expected to file monthly VAT returns to the tax authorities.
 The process for tax registration takes between 1-2 weeks depending on the location of the tax office.

 Open Domiciliary Bank Account with a Commercial Bank in Nigeria and obtain Certificate of Capital Importation.
-Once a foreign company sets up in Nigeria, the nest thing after registering for tax is to open a corporate bank account, the bank account is where the founders will pay the minimum paid up share capital.
+Once a foreign company sets up in Nigeria, the next thing after registering for tax is to open a corporate bank account, the bank account is where the founders will pay the minimum paid up share capital.
 Once this is done, the company will need to obtain a certificate of capital importation from its bankers.
 This document certifies that the funds have been remitted into the bank account, and it is also necessary for future purposes when the company wants to repatriate profits of the company outside of the country.
 The documents required and timelines depend on the bank where the account is opened.

 Registration at the Nigerian Investment Promotion Council (NIPC).
 The NIPC is a body set up by the Federal Government of Nigeria with the aim of encouraging, promoting and monitoring foreign investment into Nigeria.
 It is in fulfilling this role of investment monitoring that the NIPC requires that all foreign owned companies in Nigeria should be registered with it.
 The NIPC requires some documentation, including data about of the company and the founders, and also tax and banking details.